Homemade Chia Seed Jam with Any Fruit

 For the chia jam:

-- 2 1/2 cups fresh or frozen fruit, such as berries, rhubarb, cherries, apricot, peaches, plums, etc. (any combination will do!)
+- 2 1/2 cups fresh or frozen fruit strawberries, raspberries, blueberries, cherries, apricot, peaches and plums, etc.

 - 2 tablespoons pure maple syrup